I'll try to carve out some brief insights. I'm writing this from the perspective of an entrepreneur to entrepreneurs.

 - I don't like the M&A process, dealing with lawyers, competing interests, and I'm certain the CEO feels the same way, and likely experienced much worse than I in terms of the stress and amount of work involved.

 - My time at the company...I had some of my best and worst days of my life there.
-I gained a lot of experience, learned a lot, screwed up enough that it hurts to think about, gained many friends and lost a few.
-Overall it was entirely worth it, except the friends thing.
+I gained a lot of experience, learned a lot, screwed up enough that it hurts to think about, and made many friends.
 I probably would have done some things differently looking back, but I'm proud of what we built together and grateful for the help we received along the way.

 - The company will do very well if it continues to focus on serving customers.
 Steve has done a great job focusing on operational efficiencies and building a dedicated team.
 I'm sure he'll do well as he continues to grow the company under Frontstream's ownership.